Recently, a technical challenge forced me to try something new, and what I learned has completely changed how I do backgrounds.

 Apart from her nose and eyes, there is very little excitement here.
 With no sharp edges around her head, our attention wanders from there in search of interest, and we find… her armpits.
 Why?
 Because they have a lot of contrast, and contrast holds attention.

-This is really not what I wanted to happen with the portrait, so I needed a way to make her head a stronger focal point, and minimize contrast in areas that are supposed to be in the peripheral, such as her feet and legs (and armpits).
+This is really not what I wanted to happen with the portrait, because I was going for a more dramatic look.
+I needed a way to make her head a stronger focal point, and minimize contrast in areas that are supposed to be in the peripheral, such as her feet and legs (and armpits).

 Introducing Contrast and Colour to the Background